ziyaboraEsmer/lvgl_editor/README.md

 # LVGL's UI Editor

+This repository is the place for public LVGL Editor related content.

 ## Introduction

 LVGL's UI editor is an under-development tool designed to help UI developers create embedded UIs faster and in a more maintainable way.
 The main characteristics of this tool are: